 4) How often do you need to get a colonoscopy?

-This depends on one’s risk factors, the findings on one’s prior colonoscopy, the quality of the prior colonoscopy prep and the development of any interval symptoms.
-If the patient had an excellent prep, is considered average-risk and remains asymptomatic, the cancer guidelines advise 10-year intervals.
+This depends on one’s risk factors, the findings on one’s prior colonoscopy, the quality of the prior colonoscopy preparation, and the development of any interval symptoms.
+If the patient had an excellent preparation, is considered average-risk, and remains asymptomatic, the cancer guidelines advise 10-year intervals.

 5) If a family member is diagnosed with colon cancer, how often should other members of the same family have a screening such as a colonoscopy?